dr-leo/PyHyphen/README.txt

 3.1 General requirements
 ---------------------------

-PyHyphen works with Python 2.4 or higher, including 3.2.
+PyHyphen works with Python 2.6 or higher, including Python3.
-There are pre-compiled binaries of the hnj module for win32 and Python 2.6 to 3.2.
+There are pre-compiled binaries of the hnj module for win32 and Python 2.6, 2.7 and 3.2.
 On other platforms you will need a build environment such as gcc, make

 3.2 Compiling and installing from source
 ----------------------------------------------

-Choose and download the source distribution from
+Download the source distribution from

     http://cheeseshop.python.org/pypi/PyHyphen